-It is for this reason that, in addition to following proper vent sizing, construction and safety requirements from the National Fuel Gas Code, ANSI Z223.1 or in Canada, from CSA B149.1 as well as all applicable local codes, it is required that installers provide some means to prevent operation with a blocked common vent.
+the National Fuel Gas Code, ANSI Z223.1 or in Canada, from CSA B149.1 as well as all applicable local codes, it is required that installers provide some means to prevent operation with a blocked common vent.
 It is suggested that a blocked vent safety system be employed such that all appliances attached to the vent be locked out and prevented from operating under blockage conditions.
 As an additional precaution, it is recommended that a Carbon Monoxide (CO) alarm be installed in all enclosed spaces containing combustion appliances.
-If assistance is required in determining how a blocked vent safety system should be connected to a LAARS product, please call Application Engineering at the Rochester phone number listed on back cover of this manual.
+If assistance is required in determining how a blocked vent safety system should be connected to this product, please call Applications Engineering at the Rochester phone number listed on back cover of this manual.

 Refer to the installation and operating instructions on all appliances to be common vented for instructions, warnings, restrictions and safety requirements.
-If safe operations of all appliances connected to a common vent cannot be assured, including prevention of spillage of flue gasses into living spaces, common venting should not be applied, and appliances should each be vented separately.
+If safe operation of all appliances connected to a common vent cannot be assured, including prevention of spillage of flue gasses into living spaces, common venting should not be applied, and appliances should each be vented separately.

-2.B.2 Removing a Boiler From an Existing Common Vent System
+2.B.3 Common Vent Test - Boilers